gsoules/MkDocs/digital-archive/docs/archivist/add-relationship.md

 To learn what relationships are and how they work, read the section on [Getting Started with Relationships](/relationships/getting-started-relationships/).

+---

+!!! note ""
+    This page will be updated soon with screenshots and more examples.

+---

 ## Relationships Quick Start

 This section walks you through the how-to steps of relating photographs